Skip to main content

 pseudonymous identifiers

-Identifiers that can't be directly tied back to an individual.
+Identifiers that cannot be directly tied back to an individual

 RampID